silverstripe/silverstripe-mssql/README.md

 A: Please ensure you have enabled TCP access using **SQL Server Configuration Manager** and [opened firewall ports](http://msdn.microsoft.com/en-us/library/ms175043.aspx).

-*Q: I just installed an instance of SQL Server that isn't the default, but it says that it cannot connect.*
+*Q: I just installed SQL Server, but it says that it cannot connect.*

+A: Sometimes SQL Server will be installed as a non-default instance name, e.g. "SQLExpress" instead of "MSSQLSERVER" (the default.)
-A: Make sure that your server name is made in this format: **(local)\SQLExpress**.The first part before the slash indicates the server host, or IP address.
+If this is the case, you'll need to declare the instance name when setting the server in your PHP database configuration.
+For example: **(local)\SQLExpress**.
+The first part before the slash indicates the server host, or IP address.
 In this case, (local) indicates localhost, which is the same server PHP is running on.
-The second part is the SQL Server instance name to connect to, which is useful for multiple instances.
-One example of a non-default instance is **SQLExpress**.
+The second part is the SQL Server instance name to connect to.

 *Q: I'm getting unicode SQL Server errors connecting to SQL Server database*